arhohuttunen/starter-academic/content/post/dry-damp-tests/index.md

 DRY and DAMP in tests are not contradictory, but they target two different aspects of maintainability.
 To achieve both, we should extract the steps about how to do something and name those descriptively.

 A couple of patterns that help with both concerns are test data builders and custom assertions.
 These patterns remove duplication in construction and verification while providing better readability and expressiveness.

+The example code for this article can be found in [GitHub](https://github.com/arhohuttunen/write-better-tests/tree/master/dry-and-damp).